-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Continuous feedback during lectures, by announcements on Canvas, feedback from the grading of the coursework exercises. and general feedback after the exam.

 Failure Redemption: If a student is awarded a resit, failure redemption of this module will be by examination only (100%).